w3c/wg-effectiveness/README.md

 * Information for Participants: Natasha

 ### Testing
-Something to enable groups to work on better testing (currently not defined) .
+Something to enable groups to work on better testing (currently not defined).

+* Tests should be required in the process (see [process_changes])
+* A testing section should be built into specs, showing testing has completed (see [process_changes])
+* Detail types of tests that are required (e.g. interoperability, stress tests, security tests, etc - sad that this is evidence I know so little about tests)
+  * this should all go into /guide/
+* No Tests No Merge should become a Github rule for our tools / github related outputs
+* Possible ombudsman for testing.

+Testing is referenced in issues: #21

 __Owner:__